videocoin/go-bls12-381/README.md

 ## go-bls12-381

 Package go-bls12-381 implements the [BLS12-381](https://electriccoin.co/blog/new-snark-curve/) pairing-friendly elliptic curve construction that targets the 128-bit security level.
-G1 is currently used for public keys while G2 is used for signatures - the opposite scenario is going to be supported soon.
+For G1/G2 signatures, use sig1/sig2 respectively.

 There is a `lattices` branch that implements the 2-GLV method on G1 and 4-GLS method on G2 - both methods use an efficent endomorphism and scalar decomposition to speed up elliptic curve scalar multiplication.